 How to Repel Bugs Naturally (and Cheaply)

 Mosquitoes and fleas and wasps... oh my!
 Insects are a major drawback of the summer months but there are simple and cheap ways to repel bugs naturally.
-We've compiled a list of tips and DIY projects that can minimize the ick factor this season.
+Cheapism.com compiled a list of tips and DIY antidotes that can minimize the ick factor this season.

-Need a quick-fix natural approach to keeping the bugs at bay?
-Mix vanilla and witch hazel and use as a spray; apply lavender oil to your skin; rub any type of mint (peppermint, spearmint, catnip, etc.) leaves over your body.
-Both WebMD and the Centers for Disease Control and Prevention confirm that oil of lemon eucalyptus is a long-lasting, effective way to repel mosquitoes and ticks.
-A half-ounce bottle of lemon eucalyptus oil costs less than $5 and only a small amount is required to fend off blood-sucking insects.
-Just take a dab of the oil and rub it on your skin, avoiding the mouth area.
+If you're looking for a quick-fix, natural approach to keeping bugs at bay, here are several: Mix vanilla and witch hazel and use as a spray.
+Apply lavender oil to your skin.
+Rub any type of mint (peppermint, spearmint, catnip, etc.) leaves over your body.
+Oil of lemon eucalyptus is a long-lasting, effective way to repel mosquitoes and ticks, according to WebMD and the Centers for Disease Control and Prevention.
+A half-ounce bottle of lemon eucalyptus oil costs less than $5 and only a small amount is needed to fend off blood-sucking insects.
+Take a dab of the oil and rub it on your skin, but avoid the mouth area.

-Homemade Citronella Candles.Barbecues are a summer essential, but mosquitoes can turn this pastime into a nightmare.
-Rather than rushing to the store for an antidote, repel the insects naturally with DIY citronella candles.
-To get started you'll need safe-to-melt wax, crayons, containers (for melting the wax), wicks, citronella oil, spoon, thermometer, old jars, letter stickers, and hot glue.
-To make the citronella candles, heat water to 140 degrees, add wax and stir (adding in crayons gives the wax a nice color), then add citronella oil.
-Attach a wick to the bottom of each jar and pour in the melted wax (leave some wick showing), and let cool.
+Craft Citronella Candles.Barbecues are a summer essential, but mosquitoes can turn them into a nightmare.
+Rather than rushing to the store for an antidote, repel the insects the natural way with DIY citronella candles.
+You'll need safe-to-melt wax, crayons, containers (for melting the wax), wicks, citronella oil, spoon, thermometer, old jars, and hot glue (to affix wicks to bottom of jars).
+Heat water to 140 degrees, add wax and stir (adding in crayons gives the wax a nice color), then add citronella oil; pour melted wax into jar (leave some wick showing), and let cool.

-Create a Wasp Trap.A little creativity (with a soda bottle) can save you lots of money and keep you from getting stung.
-To make a wasp trap, slice off the neck of a plastic soda bottle, turn it upside down, place the inverted neck into the opening, and secure in place with duct tape.
-For bait, mix sugar and water and smear petroleum jelly or cooking oil along the steep inner sides of the trap.
-Hang it from a tree and watch the wasps swarm its way.
+Create a Wasp Trap.A little creativity with a soda bottle can save you lots of money and keep you from getting stung.
+Make a wasp trap by slicing off the top quarter of a plastic bottle, smear petroleum jelly or cooking oil along the steep inner sides of the bottle, place the inverted neck into the cut opening, and secure in place with duct tape.
+For bait, mix sugar and water and squeeze droplets into the bottom.
+Hang the trap from a tree and watch the wasps swarm its way.

 Eliminate fleas from carpet and upholstery the natural way by sprinkling on some baking soda before vacuuming.
-If you own a pet, skip the pricey flea medications and bathe it in sea-salt water dressed up with rosemary.
+If you own a pet, skip the pricey flea medications and bathe the animal in sea-salt water dressed up with rosemary.

-Avoid Certain Foods and Consume Others.How Stuff Works warns that mosquitoes are attracted to the lactic acid in human sweat.
+Avoid Certain Foods and Consume Others.Mosquitoes are attracted to the lactic acid in human sweat.
 If you eat foods containing large amounts of salt and potassium, your body will produce more lactic acid and a scent that attracts insects.
-Staying away from foods with these components can help repel insects naturally and make mosquito bites a thing of the past.
+Staying away from foods with these components, such as pickled vegetables and dairy products, can help make mosquito bites a thing of the past.

-To deter ticks and mosquitoes, down one to two tablespoons of apple cider vinegar, and include garlic in your diet.
+To deter ticks and mosquitoes, down 1 to 2 tablespoons of apple cider vinegar and include garlic in your diet.
 The addition of vitamin B1 to your morning routine might help repel pesky bugs, as well.

 Wear Light-Colored Clothing.Mosquitoes use their vision as one way to locate targets.
 Dark colors, such as black and dark blue, stand out to blood-seeking mosquitoes.
-Don light-colored clothes that are thin and breathable.
+When you're outside, don clothes in pale shades.